-Action Lead Timescale Action taken by Clinical Board / Corporate Directorate 8.4 What are the next steps?
-No significant negative Decide whether the strategy, policy, plan, procedure and/or service proposal: continues unchanged as there are no significant negative impacts adjusts to account for the negative impacts continues despite potential for adverse impact or missed opportunities to advance equality (set out the justifications for doing so) stops.
-Have your strategy, policy, plan, procedure and/or service proposal approved Publish your report of this impact assessment Monitor and review Impact.
-The policy will be submitted to the Mental Health and Capacity Legislation Committee for approval.
+Action Lead Timescale Action taken by Clinical Board / Corporate Directorate Some suggestions:- Decide whether the strategy, policy, plan, procedure and/or service proposal: continues unchanged as there are no significant negative impacts adjusts to account for the negative impacts continues despite potential for adverse impact or missed opportunities to advance equality (set out the justifications for doing so) stops.
+Have your strategy, policy, plan, procedure and/or service proposal approved Publish your report of this impact assessment Monitor and review No significant negative Impact.
+The policy will be submitted to the Health Systems Management Board for consideration and the Mental Health and Capacity Legislation Committee for approval.
 Once the policy has been approved the documentation will be placed on the intranet and internet.
 The EHIA and Policy will be reviewed three years after approval unless changes to terms and conditions, legislation or best practice determine that an earlier review is required.
-N/A N/A N/A Hospital managers should monitor the use of section 5(2), including: How quickly patients are assessed for detention and discharged from the holding power.
-The proportion of cases in which applications for detention are, in fact, made following use of section 5(2).
+N/A N/A N/A